Barrison Sisters: Renewed attention

-Sophie Barrison's amd Inger Barrison's tombstone in Copenhagen's Garrison Cemetery.
+Sophie Barrison's and Inger Barrison's tombstone in Copenhagen's Garrison Cemetery.

 The Barrison Sisters came to renewed public attention in the first decade of the 21st century when they were featured on the label of Five Wives Vodka, produced by Ogden's Own Distillery in Utah; the vodka was initially rejected for sale in the adjacent control state of Idaho, an action for which the Idaho State Liquor Division was later awarded a 2013 Muzzles Award by the Thomas Jefferson Center for the Protection of Free Expression.

 A Danish book about the phenomenon, Barrison-feberen by Hans Henrik Appel, was published in 2020.

 It won the Danish annual history book award for 2020.
 The book served as the basis of the musical Feberen by Line Mørkeby and Niels Søren Hansen.
 The musical opened April 30, 2025 at the Royal Danish Playhouse, closing June 3 the same year and notably starring Fanny Leander Bornedal as Inger Barrison.